NEW ZEALAND STAMPS

-The later Victorian portrait stamps, referred to as the ‘Sideface’ issues, are enjoyed by collectors seeking examples of the different perforation combinations.
-In 1893 commercial adverts were printed on the reverse of stamps, making these highly collectible.
+The later Victorian portrait New Zealand stamps are referred to as the ‘Sideface’ issues.
+These stamps are enjoyed by collectors seeking to find examples of the different perforation combinations.
+Also, in 1893 commercial adverts were printed on the reverse of stamps and these are highly collectible.
 Then, in 1898 an innovative set of pictorial designs were issued showing New Zealand’s spectacular landscapes.
 As a result, this set the scene for a generation of high quality engraved designs which were New Zealand’s own and not shared elsewhere.

 The ‘Health’ charity fund stamps were a unique innovation which began in the 1920s and continues today, the most famous being the 1931 “Smiling Boy” set.
 The Postal Fiscals also set New Zealand apart with fiscal stamps being authorised for use as postage from 1882 to recent times, these appear very different to ‘regular’ postage stamps and care must be taken by collectors of used stamps to obtain examples with postal cancellations.

 Lots Per Page: